Ashraf-Zafrani/ShowPick/README.md

 ## Future Improvements

-- Add backend integration for real user authentication.
 - Store user data securely in a database.
-- Enhance responsiveness for smaller devices.
-- Implement advanced validation with error animations.

----

-Feel free to fork this project and contribute by submitting issues or pull requests!
+- Make a Main Page for The Web Site
+- Redirect to The Main Page after Login or create a file